Ritalin (Methylphenidate Hydrochloride)

 What If You Miss a Dose?

-Take the missed dose as soon as you remember.
-If it’s almost time for your next dose, skip the missed dose and continue with your regular schedule.
-Never take a double dose to make up for a missed one.
+If you forget to take a dose, take it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+Do not double the dose.

 Available Tablet Strengths